-Contributing to PrestaShop is not only about the code, it’s also about taking part to the PrestaShop translation project!
-Read this report to see how the translations of the software evolved in April.
+Contributing to PrestaShop is not only about the code, it’s also about taking part in the PrestaShop translation project!
+This report tells you how the translations of the software evolved in April.

 A few stats

 - 23 members were active on the project this month.

 - A total of 13,642 words have been translated and 54,610 validated.

 - All this in 21 different languages.

 Thank you for your involvement!

 A lot of you are working every day on Crowdin to have PrestaShop available in many languages, and we can’t thank you enough for your dedication!
 Here are the most active translators and proofreaders for April 2019.

 |1.||Oaes Kuruni (oaes)||Bengali||3,808|